ssov/rediko/README.md

 # Rediko

-TODO: Write a gem description
+Rediko is a radiko recorder.

 ## Installation